-Although talking about Number 2 is taboo in some cultures, it's important for out health to know the right way to do it.
-Learn more about it today.
+Although talking about emptying your bowels is taboo in some cultures, it's important for our health to know the right way to do it.

 The toilet: a “luxury” object

 Bathroom habits changed forever ever since Sir John Harington invented the toilet in 1591.
 At first, it was considered to be a “luxury” object.
-Not everyone has access to a toilet– only royalty.
-It was also accessible for the handicapped, but only in rare cases.
+Not everyone had access to a toilet– only royalty.
+However, it was also accessible for the handicapped, but only in rare cases.

 As plumbing developed, the toilet became mass produced, giving common people the same “privileges” that were once reserved for the wealthy.
-In addition, running water changed the former squatting bathroom customs and, as a consequence, the way we went number two changed as well.
+Thus, the use of the toilet modified the habit of squatting and, consequently, the way we emptied our bowels changed.

 Scientific arguments: squatting is better

-In his 1964 book Gastroenterology, Dr. Henry L. Bockus concluded that squatting with the thighs pressed against the abdomen was the necessary position for ideal defecation.
+In his 1964 book Gastroenterology (which evolved into the journal), Dr. Henry L. Bockus concluded that squatting with the thighs pressed against the abdomen was the necessary position for ideal defecation.

-Similarly, Dr. Alexander Kira argued in his 1966 book The Bathroom that human nature calls for squatting to answer nature’s calls because it reduces the effort needed to defecate.
+Similarly, Dr. Alexander Kira argued in his 1966 book The Bathroom that human nature requires squatting to answer nature’s calls because it reduces the effort needed to defecate.

 Furthermore, in 2003, Dr. Dov Sikirov published a study that compared the applied forces of sitting down and squatting during defecation.
-The findings found the intestine emptying sensation satisfactory for the squatting position.
-The sitting position required an excessive pushing effort and more time compared to the squatting position.
+It found that the squatting position produced a feeling of a satisfying bowel movement.
+On the other hand, the sitting position required an excessive pushing effort and more time compared to the squatting position.

 In the following link, you can read about: 4 Tips to Alleviate Irritable Bowel Syndrome

-This action creates pressure in the interior cavities of the colon, liberating and aligning the anal channel, leading to elimination.
-This results in faster, easier and more thorough bowel evacuations.
+According to the following study published by experts from the Urology Department of Japan, this action creates pressure in the interior cavities of the colon, freeing and aligning the anal canal, which facilitates elimination.
+This results in faster, easier and more thorough bowel movements.

-When sitting, it’s the opposite case of squatting.
-In this position, your legs are at a 90º angle with the abdominal pressing against the thighs.
-This position doesn’t produce the proper alignment of the rectum and anus.
+When sitting rather than squatting, the opposite occurs.
+In this position, the legs are at a 90º angle to the abdomen pressing against the muscles, so alignment between the rectum and anus does not occur.